jdart1/arasan-chess/doc/BUILD.md

 ## Windows XP compatibility

 To make a XP-compatible build, edit the Makefile to set PLATFORM=XP.
 This requires installation of the Windows SDK version 7.1A.
-Unfortunately, if you don't have the SDK installed already, there are known issues installing it under Windows 10.
-The most reliable way to get it that I have found is to uninstall all recent Visual Studio versions, install Visual C++ 2012 Professional (available from my.visualstudio.com), and then re-install any more recent Visual Studio release you may have.
+You can obtain this by running (or re-running, if needed) the Visual Studio 2019 installer and selecting "MSVC v140 - VS2015 C++ Build tools" (not included by default).
+(Note Windows NT compilation support is deprecated and will be removed by Microsoft eventually).

 ## Building the Arasan Windows GUI